Arcadia Group: Closures

 In May 2019, Arcadia Group confirmed it planned to close multiple stores across the UK, US and Ireland with the possibility of further closures worldwide.
 Many stores across the UK were set to close including Topshop's flagship store on London's Oxford Street and up to five Topshop stores closing including the branch in Swindon.

-Stores outside the UK, US and Ireland were expected to remain open as they are currently under a franchise agreement, but subject to change.
+Stores outside the UK, US and Ireland were expected to remain open as they were under a franchise agreement.
 A total of 17 stores were confirmed for closure in the UK and a further six stores in the Republic of Ireland.
 All eleven Topshop and Topman co-branded stores were to close across the US, with Arcadia filing for Chapter 15 bankruptcy in the United States.
 Their products are currently available online through Nordstrom in North America.

 Between summer 2019 and winter 2020, Wallis, Evans and Dorothy Perkins (Dublin and Cork) stores exited the Irish market, Miss Selfridge stores (in Galway and Dublin) and flagship stores belonging to Topshop and Topman (Dublin) also closed.
 Due to the global COVID-19 pandemic, Brexit and continued issues with its parent company, Arcadia was expected to confirm a full closure of its Irish operations for late 2020 or early 2021.
-In December 2020, Arcadia's Irish companies (Arcadia Group Multiples Ireland Ltd, Topshop/Topman Ireland Ltd, Wallis Retail Ireland and Miss Selfridge Retail Ireland) confirmed they would be liquidated, however, they will continue to trade until early 2021.
+In December 2020, Arcadia's Irish companies (Arcadia Group Multiples Ireland Ltd, Topshop/Topman Ireland Ltd, Wallis Retail Ireland and Miss Selfridge Retail Ireland) confirmed they would be liquidated, however, they would continue to trade until early 2021.
 The impending closure of its Irish operations would result in less than 500 job losses in Ireland.